U.S. to remove sanctions from aluminum giant Rusal

 “These companies have committed to significantly diminish Deripaska’s ownership and sever his control,” the Treasury said in a statement on Wednesday, adding that the sanctions would be lifted in one month.

-Aluminum prices CMAL3 fell to $1,911 a tonne after the statement, their lowest since August last year.
+Aluminum prices fell to $1,911 a tonne after the statement, their lowest since August last year.

-Rusal, the world’s second largest aluminum producer after China’s Hongqiao (1378.HK), EN+ and the London Metals Exchange were not immediately available for comment.
+Rusal, the world’s second largest aluminum producer after China’s Hongqiao, EN+ and the London Metals Exchange were not immediately available for comment.

 The deal, agreed with the Office of Foreign Assets Control (OFAC) in the U.S., will prevent Deripaska obtaining cash or receiving future dividends from the companies.

 His stake in En+ will fall from 70 percent to 44.95 percent.
-The deal also includes Swiss company Glencore (GLEN.L), or its subsidiary, swapping shares in Rusal for a direct ownership interest in En+ as part of the deal.
+The deal also includes Swiss company Glencore, or its subsidiary, swapping shares in Rusal for a direct ownership interest in En+ as part of the deal.

 Glencore declined to comment.